markdom/specification/1.0/markdom.md

 ##### `ContentParentType` {#api-dom-contentparenttype}

-The `ContentParentType` enum indicates the type of a `ContentParent` and has the following constants:
+The `ContentParentType` enum indicates the type of a [`ContentParent`] object and has the following constants:

 * `HEADING_BLOCK`,
 * `PARAGRAPH_BLOCK`,